ExitValue.ai

 Who Buys Residential Builders

-Public homebuilders — DHI, Lennar, PulteGroup, NVR, Toll, KB Home, Meritage, M/I Homes — are active acquirers for geographic expansion and land-bank acquisition.
+Public homebuilders, DHI, Lennar, PulteGroup, NVR, Toll, KB Home, Meritage, M/I Homes, are active acquirers for geographic expansion and land-bank acquisition.
 They pay top multiples when the target fills a market they want.

-Private regional consolidators — backed by PE (Centerbridge, Lone Star, Brookfield) — buy private builders for roll-up.
+Private regional consolidators, backed by PE (Centerbridge, Lone Star, Brookfield), buy private builders for roll-up.
 Typical structures include rolled equity for sellers.

-Hispanic / immigrant family-builder consolidators — an emerging buyer category; family-office-funded platforms specializing in mid-tier residential in growth markets.
+Hispanic / immigrant family-builder consolidators, an emerging buyer category; family-office-funded platforms specializing in mid-tier residential in growth markets.

-Want to know what your residential homebuilder business is worth?
+Estimate your residential homebuilder business value

 Frequently Asked Questions